Skip to main content

 S Corp

 S Corp owner-employees are required to pay themselves a 'reasonable' W-2 wage in addition to any K-1 distributions.
 The W-2 wage shows up in the lender's pull of personal income; the K-1 distribution is treated as supplemental.
-Underpaying the W-2 wage to minimize self-employment tax is a known IRS audit trigger and also depresses the income lenders see — see our S Corp reasonable compensation resource.
+Underpaying the W-2 wage to minimize self-employment tax is a known IRS audit trigger and also depresses the income lenders see — see our S Corp reasonable compensation resource and 5 S Corp disadvantages owners discover too late for the full downside picture.

 C Corp